 The endorsement letter should list the current teaching and administrative responsibilities of the nominee, and indicate how the university will fully relieve the nominee of these responsibilities during the tenure of the award.

 Additional letters of support will not be included in the review process.

 For nominations in engineering or the applied sciences, nominators should consult the NSERC Guidelines for the Preparation and Review of Applications in Engineering and the Applied Sciences, and prepare the nomination accordingly.

 The nominators are responsible for assembling the required documentation, which must follow NSERC’s General Presentation format.
 Only the documents requested by NSERC will be made available to the selection committee.

 For re-nominations, nominators are asked to submit a complete and updated nomination package.
 The list of suggested referees should also be updated to include new individuals.

 Nominations may be submitted:

 Electronically via Secure Submissions for NSERC’s Innovative Collaborations and Science Promotion Programs.
 Documents must be submitted as a single document in Portable Document Format (PDF).

 Note: Original signatures are required on documents, and they can be submitted electronically or by fax.

-The names of the recipients will be announced in 2014.
+The names of the recipients will be announced at a public ceremony in 2015.